There is

 -

-the driver’s ability to operate a vehicle safely,
+the driver's ability to operate the vehicle safely, and

 -